 I pay close attention to clients' bodily symptoms, emotions, and dreams as well as behavior to get at the deep roots of their problems.

 Practicing Since: 2015

 I bring experience working with diverse age groups and the issues that arise around making difficult life transitions -adolescence to adulthood and work, mid-life upheaval and changes, and retirement and growing older.

 I am a diplomate of the CG Jung Institute in Zurich, a training program in depth psychology requiring extensive personal analysis and supervision of clinical work by seasoned psychotherapists.
 I am trained to see body and mind as different aspects of a unitary self and pay close attention to bodily symptoms, emotions, and dreams to get to the roots of clients' problems.

 I have extensive training in evidence-based approaches to therapy and find behavioral therapy especially useful in overcoming entrenched and harmful habits related to poor sleep, eating, etc. and use cognitive therapy to develop positive inner self-talk.

 I bring extensive training and experience in helping clients meet challenges at key stages of life and find meaning and purpose in their life.

-I bring extensive training and experience in helping clients to negotiate difficult life transitions and find meaning and purpose in their life.
+I bring extensive training and experience in helping clients to make difficult life transitions and find meaning and purpose in their life.